Sergii Regeliuk

 By and large, nearly $1 trillion[2] has been pledged by international financial institutions (IFIs) and governments for aid and reconstruction.
 Private equity firms, including BlackRock and JPMorgan Chase, have established Ukraine-focused funds and designated state support programmes.

-Top-tier financial institutions like the EBRD, DFC, European Investment Bank, and World Bank offer loan and investment programmes for Ukraine, while MIGA, DFC, EBRD, and the governments of the UK, Germany, France, and Japan provide war risk insurance for investments.
+Top financial institutions like the EBRD, DFC, European Investment Bank, and World Bank are offering loans and investment support, while MIGA, DFC, EBRD, and the governments of the UK, Germany, France, and Japan are stepping in with war risk insurance to protect investors.

-Furthermore, the Ministry of Economy emphasises that macroeconomic stability is essential for economic resilience and recovery.
-For 2025-2027, it aims to enhance domestic revenue generation while continuing to rely on external donors.
-In preparing the 2025-2027 Budget Declaration, the government committed to securing additional revenues for defence and implementing reforms to enhance spending efficiency.
+The Ministry of Economy insists that maintaining macroeconomic stability is non-negotiable for resilience and recovery.
+From 2025 to 2027, the focus will be on squeezing out more domestic revenue, even as Ukraine continues to rely on external donors.
+As part of the 2025-2027 Budget Declaration, the government has pledged to find new funds for defence and to tighten spending.

-Additional measures include combating the shadow economy, introducing excise duties aligned with EU directives, and developing advance tax payment legislation.
+Further measures include tackling the shadow economy, bringing excise taxes in line with EU rules, and rolling out advance tax payment legislation.

-The Tax Service reforms will focus on public trust and compliance risk management, with a new compliance risk management system piloted in mid-2024, digital development plans by the end of 2024, and the use of anonymous taxpayer data by 2026.
+The Tax Service claims it will win back public trust and better manage compliance risks, with a new system being tested from mid-2024, digital transformation plans due by the end of the year, and the use of anonymous taxpayer data by 2026.
+But whether they can pull this off without driving businesses away is anyone’s guess.

 NAVIGATING CROSS-BORDER OPERATIONS IN UKRAINE: KEY REGULATORY INSIGHTS FOR FOREIGN INVESTORS